About Us & Tours

 YES.
 Because our custom jeeps only hold an average of 8 people each, we have to schedule guides in advance and pay private landowner access fees, payment in full is required to make a reservation.

 YES.
-We are happy to try to get you out on a tour if stop by our office.
+We are happy to try to get you on a tour if you stop by our office.
 However, it’s important to note a few things.
-First, that although we are open for tours and phone calls 365 days a year, the desk staff does not necessarily come in to the office every day, as they work around pre-booked tour schedules.
+First, that although we are open for tours and phone calls 365 days a year, the desk staff does not necessarily come into the office every day, as they work around pre-booked tour schedules.
 If you arrive at our office between 8am and 5pm and no one is there, please call reservations at 719-275-6339.
 We may still be able to accommodate your last minute / same day tour request.

 Secondly, the same on-demand schedule applies to our tour guides.
 They are on call every day, all year long, but they aren’t waiting on site.
 If a tour is not already scheduled, we will need to contact the guide, give them time to arrive, and inspect their jeep for safety before heading out.
 Therefore, we generally need a minimum of two hours notice before any tour – pre-scheduled or last-minute – can start.
 Again, give us a call at 719-275-6339, even if it’s last minute.
 We’ll do our best to accommodate your request.

 SURE!
 We love cash, but it’s important to note that we do not make reservations, or hold tour seats, until we’ve received payment in full.
 If you intend to pay in cash upon arrival, there is no guarantee that a tour will be available, unless we have a credit card on file as a back-up, in the case of a no-show.
 As we accept all major credit cards, we recommend that route instead to secure your seats.
 Bookings can be made with any major credit card online through our website, or by calling 719-275-6339.
 If you are a party of 10 or more, accommodations may be made for large groups booking in advance.
 Contact us for details.